ircv3/ircv3-specifications/extensions/setname.md

 ## Errors

-The server MUST use the FAIL spec to notify the client of failed `SETNAME` commands.
+The server MUST use the standard replies extension to notify the client of failed `SETNAME` commands.

 If the server rejects the realname due to invalidity, it MUST send a FAIL